ropensci/lingtypology/README.md

 `lingtypology` package connects R with the [Glottolog database (v.
 4.4)](https://glottolog.org/) and provides additional functionality for linguistic mapping.
 The Glottolog database contains the catalogue of the world's languages.
 This package helps researchers to make linguistic maps, using philosophy of [the Cross-Linguistic Linked Data project](https://clld.org/), which uniform access to the data across publications.
 This package is based on [`leaflet` package](https://rstudio.github.io/leaflet/), so `lingtypology` package is a package for linguistic interactive mapping.
 You also might be interested in looking into some alternatives to lingtypology:

-* [lingtypology](https://pypi.org/project/lingtypology/) in Python by Michael Voronov
+* [lingtypology](https://pypi.org/project/lingtypology/) in Python by Michael Voronov;
-* [glottospace](https://github.com/SietzeN/glottospace) -- R package for the geospatial analysis based on Glottolog by Sietze Norder et al.
+* [glottospace](https://github.com/SietzeN/glottospace) -- R package for the geospatial analysis based on Glottolog by Sietze Norder et al;
+* [`lingtypr`](https://gitlab.com/laurabecker/lingtypr) -- R package which partially intersects with `lingtypology` functionality by Laura Becker;
+* [`glottoTrees`](https://github.com/erichround/glottoTrees) -- R package for visualising and modifing glottolog trees by Erich Round

 ## Installation